mrc-g/BitMRC/README.md

 + use a different elliptic curve different from 0x02CA (714).
 + It doesn't have a real system for reading the messages: it just print the messages on console whenever it arrives on network.
 + It doesn't read/decrypt the messages already in the invenctory.
++ can handle only v4 address and pubkey